About

 Nonfiction Writing

-Kinship Research: An Altar Album, a multimedia artists’ book by Place as Practice Research Collective members Deanna Ledezma, Josh Rios, and Anthony Romero (artwork and manuscript in progress)
+Green Pecans and Other Inheritances: A Collective Memoir, co-authored by the Place as Practice Research Collective members Deanna Ledezma, Josh Rios, and Anthony Romero (manuscript and artworks in progress)

-The place where the creek goes underground, an artists’ publication with photographs and creative nonfiction essays by Anthony Romero with Deanna Ledezma and Josh Rios, Harvard Radcliffe Institute (forthcoming, November 2024)
+The place where the creek goes underground, an artists’ publication with photographs and creative nonfiction essays by Anthony Romero with Deanna Ledezma and Josh Rios, Harvard Radcliffe Institute (November 2024)

 Corona: Shadows of the Loved.
 Memphis: Walls Divide Press, 2018.